Distribution: How your book gets to your readers

 An ebook distribution service distributes your ebook to a wide range of online retailers.
-Aggregators collect a percentage of sales (about 10%) to provide you with wide distribution plus centralized accounting and payment services.
-Later in this post I'll share my recommended vendors for ebook aggregation.
+They collect a percentage of sales (about 10%) to provide you with wide distribution plus centralized accounting and payment services.
+Later in this post I'll share my recommended vendors for ebook distribution.

 A book distributor sends your print book (POD/print-on-demand, in most cases) to the online booksellers and brick-and-mortar bookstores.
 IngramSpark is currently the only reliable distribution channel that indie authors can use to reach brick-and-mortar stores.
 Why?
 Because they offer the 53% discount and returns program that bookstores require.
 It's not good practice to use Amazon's distribution service because bookstores generally do not like to order books from Amazon.
 Besides, they only offer a 40% discount and have no returns program.
 My favorite way to distribute print books is by using a combination Amazon and IngramSpark and offering a 30% discount and no returns.
 I'll share the details on that a little further down the page.

 Your customer finds your ebook in the store they like to shop in.
 That store is called an online retailer.
 Once the customer buys your book, they’ll get it in the mail (if they order the print version), or download the ebook to their ebook reading device in Kindle format (if they bought it from Amazon) or EPUB format (if they bought it in any other store).